tkokhing/OneHeart/README.md

 **Sample network tutorial series**
-This three-part tutorial series guides you through the process of creating and interconnecting a relatively simple, multi-node Hyperledger Fabric network by using the IBM Blockchain Platform console to deploy a network into your Kubernetes cluster and deploy a smart contract.
+IBM has rich tutorial resources.
+This three-part tutorial series explains the process of creating a simple multi-node Hyperledger Fabric network that builds on Kubernetes allowing the deployment of a smart contract.

 **Tutorial 1 - Build a network**
 This tutorial guides you through the process of hosting a network by creating two organizations, one for your peer and another for your ordering service, and a channel.
 Use this tutorial if you want to form a blockchain consortium by creating an ordering service and adding organizations.